-- In December 2011, we launched the Over-The-Wire LeMaitre Valvulotome. - In March 2013, we launched the MultiTASC device. - In April 2013, we launched the 1.5mm LeMaitre Valvulotome.
+- In December 2011, we launched the Over-The-Wire LeMaitre Valvulotome. - In March 2013, we launched the MultiTASC device. - In April 2013, we launched the 1.5mm LeMaitre Valvulotome. - In June 2013, we launched AlboSure.

 In addition to our sales growth strategies, we have also executed several operational initiatives designed to consolidate and streamline manufacturing within our Burlington, MA facilities.
 We expect that these plant consolidations will result in improved control over our production capacity as well as reduced costs over the long-term.
 Our most recent manufacturing transitions included: